 - Real-time sharing of emerging lessons within and beyond IMPALAto strengthen and promote sustainable multi-disciplinary implementation research within LMICs, and develop a benchmark for future research consortiums

-By conducting a scoping review of literature to identify lessons and examples of good practice in multi-disciplinary research, consultations within and beyond IMPALA will enable the Capacity Research Unit researchers to develop evidence-informed tools for data collection.
-Taking post-doctoral led projects within IMPALA as case studies, will enable the Capacity Research Unit to generate prospective and on-going data to produce evidence-based recommendations and metrics to measure effective and sustainable multi-disciplinary research in LMICs; which in turn, can further be used as a benchmark for future multi-disciplinary research programmes.
+By conducting a scoping review of literature to identify lessons and examples of good practice in multi-disciplinary research, consultations within and beyond IMPALA will enable the Centre for Capacity Research researchers to develop evidence-informed tools for data collection.
+Taking post-doctoral led projects within IMPALA as case studies, will enable the Centre for Capacity Research to generate prospective and on-going data to produce evidence-based recommendations and metrics to measure effective and sustainable multi-disciplinary research in LMICs; which in turn, can further be used as a benchmark for future multi-disciplinary research programmes.